-Construction of the M8 road corridor is likely to have removed any archaeological remains that may have been present within the boundaries of the carriageway.
+Construction of the M8 road corridor is likely to have removed any archaeological remains that may have been present within the motorway boundary.
 The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.
-Moreover, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made-ground on the M8 carriageway surface.
+Moreover, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the M8.
 As such, there is negligible risk of disturbing or damaging previously undiscovered or unrecorded items of cultural interest.

-Given there are no features of cultural heritage significance that require planning permission or consent within 300 m of the scheme extents, and with implementation of mitigation detailed below, the proposed works impacts on cultural heritage during the construction period are assessed to be negligible in magnitude.
+There is no connectivity between the scheme and the listed building or conservation area, and there are no other features of cultural heritage significance that require planning permission or consent within 300 m of the scheme extents.
+With the implementation of mitigation detailed below, the proposed works impacts on cultural heritage during the construction period are assessed to be negligible in magnitude.